Tre5et/vanillaconfig/docs/CALLBACKS.md

  - The method always returns `void` and always parses a `String` with the name of the object that triggered the method as the last argument.
 Methods can parse special arguments before the name.

 ### `onChange` Callbacks
- - Every config type, except `PageConfig`, has a `onChange` callback method.
+ - Every config type, except `PageConfig` and `ButtonConfig`, has a `onChange` callback method.
    - These are triggered after the value changes, but not if the value is updated and stays the same.
    - These methods parse the previous value as a special argument.
 The new value can be read directly from the config option when the method is triggered.
    - `ListConfig` parses the previous Index as well as the previous value as special arguments.

 ### Other Callbacks
  - `PageConfig` has five callbacks:
      - `onClick` is triggered after the config page is clicked on, and before it is opened.
 It parses no special arguments.
      - `onLoad` is triggered after the config has been loaded.
 It parses a `boolean` that indicates success as a special argument.
      - `onSave` is triggered after the config has been saved.
 It parses a `boolean` that indicates success as a special argument.
      - `onLoadPerWorld` is triggered after the config has been loaded per world.
 It parses a `boolean` that indicates success and a `String` with the world ID as special arguments.
      - `onSavePerWorld` is triggered after the config has been saved per world.
 It parses a `boolean` that indicates success and a `String` with the world ID as special arguments.
  - `ConfigScreen` has two callbacks:
      - `onOpen` is triggered after the config screen has been opened.
      - `onClose` is triggered before the config screen is closed.
+ - `ButtonConfig` has two callbacks:
+   - `onClickL` is triggered when the button is left-clicked.
+It parses no special arguments.
+   - `onClickR` is triggered when the button is right-clicked.
+It parses no special arguments.

 ### Intended usage
  - Create a method that takes the correct arguments for a specific type of callback.